The TILC conference is paused for 2026.

-We are excited to announce the theme for The Innovative Library Classroom (TILC) 2025 is “Teaching for a Sustainable Future.”
-This conference will explore the multifaceted concept of sustainability within the realm of library instruction and information literacy, focusing on both ecological and educational perspectives.
-The TILC 2025 keynote address will be given by Dr. Don Simmons.
+This conference explored the multifaceted concept of sustainability within the realm of library instruction and information literacy, focusing on both ecological and educational perspectives.
+The TILC 2025 keynote address was given by Dr. Don Simmons.
+For more information about this year's conference see the TILC 2025 conference page.
+The 2025 William & Mary Libraries Travel Grant recipients can be seen here.

 If you have any questions, email us at [email protected]